World No Tobacco Day

 Harm to the Unborn: Pregnant women who smoke or, when exposed to secondhand smoke have a higher risk of complications such as premature birth, low birth weight, miscarriage, stillbirth, and developmental issues in their babies.

-Financial Burden: Tobacco use is expensive where smokers results in spending a significant amount of money on cigarettes or other tobacco products, which can strain their finances over time.
+Financial Burden: Tobacco use is expensive where smokers spend a significant amount of money on cigarettes or other tobacco products, which can strain their finances over time.

 Social and Environmental Impact: Smoking is increasingly restricted in public places due to its harmful effects on public health.
 The smell and smoke from tobacco can be unpleasant and irritating to others, leading to social isolation and limitations on where individuals can smoke.